skill-forger/git-training/02. Remote and Repository/README.md

 ### 2. Adding a new SSH key to your GitHub account

 #### Step 1: Copy Your Public SSH Key

 - First, locate and print your public key

 ```
 cat ~/.ssh/id_rsa.pub
 ```

-Note: Your key name can changed depend on the key name in generate ssh key step
+Note: Your key name can be changed depends on the key name and location when generating

 - Copy the entire output, it begins with

 ```